Saint Mardarije (Uskokovic)

 In 1906, with the blessing of Bishop Sava (Barać) of Žiča (1889-1913), Ivan was tonsured to be a monk, and he was given the name Mardarije (after the famous Serbian monk of the 16th century who was abbot of the Mileševa Monastery, and who was the first to import a press and print books in Serbia).

 In 1906, he was ordained to the Holy Diaconate.

 The Hierodeacon Mardarije (Uskoković) then graduated from the seminary in Kishenev, Moldova (which was then in the Russian Empire, and which had formerly been a part of Romanian Moldavian Bessarabia).
 There, a collection of his sermons was published.
-From there, he went to Saint Petersburg in Russia, where he graduated from the Saint Petersburg Theological Academy in 1916.

 The Hierodeacon Mardarije was then ordained to the Holy Priesthood.